theobald-software/theobald-software.github.io/content/_en/erpconnect/prerequisites-and-installation/64-bit-environment.md

 **The classic librfc32.dll assemblies**

 Please copy the 64-bit version of librfc32.dll in the \System32 folder.
+You can find the 64-bit version of librfc32.dll in the SAPNet download area.

 The 32-Bit Version has to be copied in the \SysWoW64 folder.

-To download the librfc32.dll please refer to the following page [Theobald Products in a 64-bit environment](http://my.theobald-software.com/index.php?/Knowledgebase/Article/View/71/0/theobald--products-in-a-64-bit-environment).
-The assemblies have the same name and but a different file size.
+Note that the files have the same file name, only the file size varies.

 Please make sure you also have the latest Visual C++ 2005 Runtime.
 You can get it [here](http://www.microsoft.com/downloads/en/details.aspx?FamilyID=766a6af7-ec73-40ff-b072-9112bab119c2).